Douglas H. Wigdor

 Publicity

-Mr. Wigdor’s high-profile cases are frequently covered in the international news media.
-Most recently, his representation of Brian Flores and Steve Wilks in a landmark race discrimination class action against the NFL has been discussed in countless television programs and articles, and has received public support from President Joe Biden, Stephen Colbert, Trevor Noah, Jemele Hill, Don Lemon, Spike Lee, multiple members of Congress and numerous other high-profile individuals.
+Douglas’s high-profile cases are frequently covered by the international news media.
+Most recently, his representation of Ms. Casandra Ventura in a sex trafficking and sexual assault lawsuit against Sean “Diddy” Combs was first covered by the New York Times followed by a myriad of media outlets in the U.S and internationally.
+He also represents Brian Flores, Steve Wilks, and Ray Horton in a landmark race discrimination class action against the NFL that has been discussed in countless television programs and articles, and has received public support from President Joe Biden, Stephen Colbert, Trevor Noah, Jemele Hill, Spike Lee, multiple members of Congress and numerous other high-profile individuals.
 The case has been widely heralded as a historic reckoning that could finally force the NFL to remedy the lack of Black representation in its coaching and executive ranks.

 Notable Outcomes

-The vast majority of cases handled by Mr. Wigdor result in confidential, out-of-court settlements before they ever reach a courtroom.
-Nonetheless, Mr. Wigdor has a reputation for obtaining multi-million-dollar verdicts and settlements on behalf of his clients.
-Some of Mr. Wigdor’s most notable public outcomes include:
+The vast majority of cases handled by Douglas result in confidential out-of-court settlements before they ever reach a courtroom.
+Nonetheless, Douglas has a reputation for obtaining multi-million-dollar verdicts and settlements on behalf of his clients.
+Some of his most notable public outcomes include:

-• $1.126 million jury verdict in a Sarbanes-Oxley whistleblower retaliation case on behalf of a former Vice President and Wealth Manager at JPMorgan Chase; and
+· $1.126 million jury verdict in a Sarbanes-Oxley whistleblower retaliation case on behalf of a former Vice President and Wealth Manager at JP Morgan Chase;

-• Arbitration award of over $700,000 on behalf of former Managing Director at a Manhattan-based consulting group who was terminated without basis for “Cause.”
+· Arbitration award of over $700,000 on behalf of former Managing Director at a Manhattan-based consulting group who was terminated for reasons unrelated to job performance.

 Experience and Types of Cases